+After surgery wear cotton underwear, keep the area dry and clean with warm water irrigation once a day.
+Vaginal discharge for several days is not uncommon.
 Depending on your progress, you can resume physically un-strenuous work three to four days after surgery.
+Avoid sitting for prolonged periods.
 To allow the wounds to heal, do not use tampons, or wear tight clothes (e.g. thong underwear), and abstain from sexual intercourse for four weeks after surgery.
 Avoid high impact exercises including jogging for four weeks after surgery.
 Use a laxative, drink plenty of fluids and eat lots fruit and fiber to keep your stools soft.

 - Goodman, M.P.
 “Female genital cosmetic and plastic surgery: a review”, Journal of Sexual Medicine, 8(6), June 2011, pp. 1813–1825.

 - Alter G.J.
 Aesthetic labia minora and clitoral hood reduction using extended central wedge resection.
 Plastic & Reconstructive Surgery.2008; 122(6): 1780-1789.